waterbridge7/hongqiao/_pages/about.md

   - /about.html
 ---

 Now I'm an associate professor in School of Mathematics and Statistics at Central South University.
-My research interests include uncertainty quantification, Bayesian inference, optimal experimental design and machine learning.
+My research interests include machine learning, uncertainty quantification, Bayesian inference and optimal experimental design.

 News
 ------